-Christian Hudson is a Senior Associate at Ecologic Institute.
+Christian Hudson was a Senior Associate at Ecologic Institute.
 Between 2013 an 2015, he was a Senior Fellow at Ecologic Institute.
 His focus was delivering the institutional and policy changes that would support a transition to an economically and environmentally sustainable EU economy.
 His work combined extensive experience in European Union (EU) and United Kingdom (UK) policy making with economic analysis (particularly macro, institutional, evolutionary, environmental and behavioural economic thinking).
 During 2015, Christian dedicated some time to lead the drafting of the work of a European Commission Expert Group on innovation policy for sustainable growth.
 Christian is currently developing a project on co-creation of deep decarbonisation pathways, on behalf of Industrial Innovation for Competitiveness.
 Christian is a native English speaker who has also worked in French and German.

 At Ecologic Institute, Christian worked on EU Innovation policy, the Circular Economy and Resource Efficiency, and how behavioural insights can improve policy outcomes.
 In addition to delivering on shorter-term contracts, mainly for the European Institutions, he was involved in the co-ordination of the project REsearch network for forward looking activities and assessment of research and innovation prospects in the fields of Climate, Resource Efficiency, and raw mATErials (RECREATE) within the Seventh Framework Programme of the European Commission (FP7).
 Furthermore he worked on the Horizon 2020 project Resource Efficient Food and Drink for the Entire Supply Chain (REFRESH).